-Knowledge sharing platforms are the key.
+Knowledge management platforms are the key.
 Knowledge sharing is driving the digital workforce by opening lines of communication and encouraging collaboration across the entire organization.
-Here are five ways a knowledge sharing platform can break down departmental silos and help build your digital workforce.
+Here are five strategies for breaking down silos in the workplace through knowledge management platforms.

 1. Create A Unified Vision